michaeljstutz/node-data-migrator/README.md

 This is the path (or function) to the location you would like to save to.

-By default it will use the `from` path (String|Array) but will not work if (Function)
+By default, it will use the `from` path (String|Array) but will not work if (Function)

 The [`to`](#to) function format can be found under the [Expected Function Formats](#expected.function.formats) section.

 If you would like to append the data to an array, append [] to the string or as the last item in the array.
 If this is not set it will overwrite the data rather then append it.
-If you are assigning a functions please see the [params.toArray](#addPath.params.toArray) documentation for getting around not having access to adding '[]'.
+If you are assigning a function please see the [params.toArray](#addPath.params.toArray) documentation for getting around not having access to adding '[]'.

 **Examples**